50 Amazing Social Media Marketing Ideas, Strategies & Tips

 2. Run a Photo contest

-Use an app like Wishpond to run a contest in a tab on your Facebook page, and prompt your fans to submit photos related to your brand and product.
+Use an app like Wishpond to run a social contest in a tab on your Facebook page, and prompt your fans to submit photos related to your brand and product.
 Running a contest is one of the best ways to increase engagement and spread awareness of your Facebook page, all while generating leads for sales and collecting user-generated content that you can use in future marketing campaigns.